SYBLINGS APP | WEBSITE REDESIGN FOR BETA

 How it works

-If there are matches, the possible siblings will be able to contact each other by phone.
+If there are matches, the possible siblings will be able to contact each other via phone.

-The UI/UX was designed to be a utilitarian experience because we wanted the app to be as simple and clear as possible for BETA testers and for the young future users.
+The UX and UI was designed and developed to be a utilitarian experience because we wanted the app to be as simple and clear as possible for BETA testers and for the young future users.